 Managing our inventory is complex.
 Our channel partners may increase orders during periods of product shortages, cancel orders or not place orders commensurate with our expectations if their inventory is too high, return products or take advantage of price protection (if any is available to the particular partner) or delay orders in anticipation of new products, and accurately forecasting inventory requirements and demand can be challenging.
 Our channel partners also may adjust their orders in response to the supply of our products and the products of our competitors that are available to them and in response to seasonal fluctuations in end-customer demand.
-Furthermore, if the time required to manufacture or ship certain products increases for any reason, inventory shortfalls could result.
-Management of our inventory is further complicated by the significant number of different products and models that we sell which may impact our free cash flow.
-For example, our inventory levels increased \$26.7 million, or 34%, from March 31, 2016 to March 31, 2017, impacting our free cash flow.
+Furthermore, if the time required to manufacture or ship certain products and models that we sell which may impact our free cash flow.
 Mismanagement of our inventory, whether due to imprecise forecasting, employee errors or malfeasance, inaccurate information or otherwise, may adversely affect our results of operations.